austintackaberry/100-days-of-code/log.md

 **Todays' Progress**: Cleaned up codeclub.social, added it to portfolio, made an anonymized resume, applied to some jobs

 **Thoughts**: I need to find a way to get feedback on my resume and some advice on what I should do next.
 Maybe I'll start reading CTCI.
 Whatever I end up doing, I need to kick it into high gear.

+### Day 220: January 3, 2018

+**Today's Progress**: Improved mobile UX on jobsort

+**Thoughts:** A new Hacker News: Who is hiring post came out today, so I posted jobSort() all over hacker news and reddit.
+This made me realize there was some "simple" things I could do to improve the UX, especially on mobile.
+I realized that the fonts and margins were too big on mobile, and there was valuable space that I wasn't using.

+### Day 221: January 4, 2018

+**Today's Progress**: Attended SFNode meetup, gave my pitch on 15 seconds of fame, cleaned up the code on my portfolio

+**Thoughts**: I realized today that I should probably clean up my code for my projects before I do anything.
+It's not exciting, but it feels good to have a path forward.

+**Thoughts: